-I am pleased to announce the financial results for Atlas Estates Limited for the year ended 31 December 2009.
+I am pleased to announce the consolidated financial results for Atlas Estates Limited and its subsidiary undertakings for the year ended 31 December 2009.
 Against a backdrop of very challenging conditions in the global markets, the Company has been able to achieve a number of key objectives.